 Cremallera de Montserrat (Green rack railway)

-I’d say Montserrat Rack Railway is the most expensive option to get to Montserrat but it’s a nice way to reach the top and enjoy the views on the journey.
+Montserrat Rack Railway is perhaps the most expensive way to get to the mountain, but at the same time it’s a nice way to reach the top and enjoy the views along the journey.
 There are zippers every 20 minutes and the journey takes 15 minutes.
 You can get here either by train or by car, where you can park for free.

 Founded in the 11th century and later rebuilt between the 19th and the 20th centuries, the monastery is still active nowadays with a community of over 80 monks that live, pray and provide shelter.

 The Basilica of Montserrat dates back from the 16th century.
 It has a beautiful front facade dating back from the 1901 in a Plateresque Revival style.

 House of the Virgin of Montserrat, people wait in line to worship her.
 A little carved sculpture known as “La Moreneta” (The Black Madonna), due to her brown skin colour, sits at the rear of the chapel in a golden altar.